Abe Simon: World heavyweight contender

 In his first attempt at the world heavyweight championship, on March 21, 1941, he lost to reigning heavyweight champion Joe Louis before a record crowd of 19,000 at Detroit's Olympia Stadium in a 13th-round technical knockout.
 He was assisted in training for that match by the first African-American World Heavyweight Champion, Jack Johnson.
 In the most valiant effort of his career against his greatest adversary, many ringside experts gave Simon the second, fourth, sixth, tenth, and eleventh rounds.
-According to one source, when Louis knocked him down in the first round, it was the first knockdown of his professional career.
+According to one source, when Simon knocked Louis down in the first round, it was the first knockdown of his professional career.
 Simon even managed to stagger Louis briefly in the seventh.
 Though he was down repeatedly in the thirteenth before the referee called the fight, his ability to withstand the blows of Louis and win four rounds placed him as a serious heavyweight contender in his mid-career.
 After the fight, Louis told reporters, "for a big guy, he was pretty good and just about as tough as they come".

 He lost to Louis again in his second and final attempt at the heavyweight title, at the coveted venue of Madison Square Garden on March 27, 1942, in a sixth-round technical knockout.
 He was down at the bell in both the second and fifth rounds.
 Before 18,000 fans, Simon fought through a bruising attack by Louis, lumbering into the fourth round and connecting with a few blows, before succumbing to a brutal attack in the opening of the sixth.
 Louis was fighting for the Army for the first time, and though he was fitter than in his first match with Simon, he was hoping for a quick knockout to avoid injury as he received no purse for the fight.
 The match was a benefit for the Army Relief Fund, which helped both boxer's reputations and garnered a larger audience, including many servicemen.